l-snq/ttj_threejs/README.md

 # This is a simple but fun portfolio app, using React, Next, and Threejs!

 ## TODO:
-1. Successfully load a GLTF file and render it onto the DOM.
+1. Successfully load a GLTF file and render it onto the DOM. (completed!)